epsi-rns/epsi-rns.github.io/_posts/system/2017/2017-08-09-package-manager.markdown

 ### Preface

-People see Diversity in Linux, as Distribution, or how a system can use many Desktop Environment.
+People see Diversity in Linux, as Distribution.
+Beginner can see how a system can use many Desktop Environment.
+And coder can see that they can rewrite from one scripting language to another.
 This is true, but inaccurate.
+There are other frontier, that is actually fundamental, from the perspective of Operating System.

 I do think that we need more focus on other main diversity as well such as